Frank Wise (British politician): Civil servant

-He was made Companion of the Order of the Bath (C.B.) on 31 December 1918 for services during the War.
+He was appointed Companion of the Order of the Bath (CB) in the 1919 New Year Honours for services during the war.

 Provisioning Germany and Supreme Economic Council

 Wise was seconded by the Ministry of Food to advise on food supplies to Germany in February 1919 becoming the Food Controller's delegate on the Supreme Economic Council in March 1919 as part of the team, involved with supplying food to Germany and other countries leading up to the Paris Peace Conference 1919.
 He made an ‘on the ground' inspection and his report on the need to provide food supplies was accepted by the UK Cabinet and the Supreme Economic Council.
 He remained in Paris during this period and in September was appointed as a UK representative on the Supreme Economic Council when it moved to London that autumn.

 Anglo-Soviet Trade Agreement

 He accompanied Lloyd George to Paris as a member of the British delegation which intended to finalise the Peace Treaty.
 Wise's scheme for opening negotiations with the Soviet Union was circulated to the UK Cabinet on 13 January 1920.
 It argued that the continuance of the Russian Civil War and the blockade meant that food supplies were not reaching Europe and as a result high prices were being paid for American supplies.
 Central Europe in particular needed food and only Russia could provide sufficient grain and this would transform the situation.
 The Cabinet minute confirmed that discussions would begin with the Soviet Representatives on opening trade and negotiations developed over the following months.
 Wise took a key role as the Chairman of the Interdepartmental Russia Committee, acting as the British Representative on the Supreme Economic Council, which was tasked with the detailed arrangements for concluding the trade negotiations.

 The Anglo-Soviet Trade Agreement was signed on 16 March 1921.
 The legal significance of de facto recognition meant that Soviet goods were now protected from claimants with debts incurred through confiscation or nationalisation and the Soviet Mission in London became a permanent, rather than a transient presence.